Housing Rights for Victims of Domestic and Sexual Violence in Philadelphia County

 What should I do if I am being evicted?

-Send your landlord a letter explaining that you are a victim of domestic or sexual violence and that Philadelphia law makes it illegal for him to evict you because of domestic or sexual violence.
-If your landlord will not listen, you can file a complaint with the Philadelphia Fair Housing Commission by calling 215.686.4670.
+Send your landlord a letter explaining that you are a victim of domestic or sexual violence and that Philadelphia law makes it illegal for him to evict you.
+If your landlord won’t listen, you can file a complaint with the Philadelphia Fair Housing Commission by calling 215.686.4670.

 Can I break my lease to escape violence?

-• A letter stating that you will be moving in 30 days.
-See reverse side.
+- A letter letting him know you will be moving in 30 days.

-• Attach at least one form of proof such as a police report, protection from abuse order or letter from a health care professional, guidance counselor, or victims’ services organization.
+- Attach at least one form of proof: police report, protection from abuse order or letter from a health care professional, guidance counselor, or victims’ services organization.

 Can just the abuser be evicted?